Creating a great CV can be a tricky task, here is some important CV writing advice that we as recruiters have built up over the years.

 Use the opening summary effectively

 Use this summary as an opportunity to say what your skills are and how you match the job description.
-Don’t waste space on your hobbies in this section, use this to highlight your skill set.
+Don’t waste space on your hobbies in this section, use this to highlight your skillset.

 Experience in reverse chronological order

 Try to make sure that your current role or details of what you are doing now are on the first page.
 Put your other experience on your CV in reverse chronological order.
-If the employer can see what you are doing right now, it makes it easier for them to see if you have the right experience and if it was practised recently.
+If the employer can see what you are doing right now, it makes it easier for them to see if you have the right experience and if it was practiced recently.

 To attract the attention of the reader immediately you need to use the right buzzwords that truthfully match the job advert.
 Most recruiters and employers are searching for CVs that match certain techniques, standards, skills, competencies, and experience.
-Be sure to use these buzzwords in the cover email, summary and work experience.
+Be sure to use these buzzwords in the cover email, summary, and work experience.

 Keep irrelevant information to a minimum

 If you are going for a senior management position make sure that you are drawing attention to your relevant skills and experience.
-What you did when you were first starting out in your career may no longer be relevant
+What you did when you were first starting out in your career may no longer be relevant.

 Plenty of white space